calebmarchent/auto_cv/README.md

 * Used in-depth understanding of build tools, TTPCom's release system and Perforce to create a tool chain that brought patches and releases together in a single process and reduced fix delivery times from 1 month to less than 1 day

-* Wrote Perl scripts which analysed the build options applied to each software module in both development and client profiles pre-emptively identifying and resolving latent defects
+* Wrote Perl scripts which analysed the build options applied to each software module in both development and client profiles preemptively identifying and resolving latent defects